hazarute/NeatData/ReadMe.md

 **Output:**
 - For each input file, a cleaned Excel or CSV file is created (default: `cleaned_<filename>.xlsx`).
 - A cleaning report is printed for each file, summarizing all changes.
+- In GUI mode, cleaning status and errors are shown in the log area, and progress bar updates in real time.

 ## 🤝 Contributing